A Brief and Incomplete History of Aquascaping

 London zoo aquarium, 1853

 Fast forward a century to the 1950s.
-Mass production coupled with the invention of plastic shipping bags and airfreight ensured that an aquarium stocked with tropical fish became an affordable and popular addition to the interior of many homes and not just the preserve of the privileged few.
-Authors and publicists like Dr Herbert Axelrod capitalised on the growing market and in turn inspired many new hobbyists.
-By the 1960s silicon sealant became widely available and American Martin Horowitz used it to construct the first all glass tank.
+Mass production coupled with the invention of plastic shipping bags and airfreight ensured that an aquarium stocked with tropical fish became an affordable and popular addition to the interior of many homes.
+American entrepreneur, author, publisher, and fish expert, Dr Herbert Axelrod, started Tropical Fish Hobbyist (TFH) Magazine, and founded TFH Publications.
+He also wrote many books on tropical fish which, in the pre-internet era, became important sources of reference and inspiration.
+By the 1960s silicon sealant became widely available and another American, Martin Horowitz, used it to construct the first all glass tank.
 And then in the latter part of the twentieth century a Japanese man began to exert a huge influence on design and innovation within the aquarium industry.
 His name was Takashi Amano, and he’d eventually become known as the farther of modern aquascaping.

 “Flushed with drink and excitement, I poured the five bottles in.
 Within five minutes air bubbles formed on the leaves.”